 Costa Rica: Environment & Sustainability

-Two semesters (Spring on campus & Summer abroad), 14 days, 6 cities
+Two semesters (Spring FIU & Summer abroad), 20 days, 9 cities

 Structure: Two Semesters